spring-rs/spring-rs/spring-grpc/README.md

     App::new().add_plugin(GrpcPlugin).run().await
 }

 /// Derive Service and specify Grpc Server.
-The Grpc plug-in will automatically register the service on tonic
+/// The GrpcPlugin will automatically register the service on tonic
 #[derive(Clone, Service)]
 #[service(grpc = "GreeterServer")]
 struct MyGreeter;